 Hawaii has been a medical marijuana state since 2000.
 It's not apparent when Hawaii will be voting on recreational marijuana.
 Hawaii never decriminalized marijuana, despite medical marijuana being approved in 2000.
 The law allows registered patients to grow up to seven of their own plants, but initially did not allow any medical marijuana dispensaries to be opened.
 Thankfully, this has finally changed.

 Possession laws include 4 oz. of usable marijuana and 7 plants.

 Louisiana: Medical Only

 Maine has been a medical marijuana states since 1999.
 Voters in 2016 passed recreational marijuana laws, though the program has yet to be fully implemented.
 Maine has seen incredibly success with their medical marijuana industry, and pro-marijuana legalization groups have been pushing lawmakers to hurry up and allow recreational dispensaries to open.
 Possession laws include 2.5 ounces of usable marijuana and 6 plants

 Maryland has been a medical marijuana state since 2014.
 It is unclear when they will be legalizing for recreational purposes as this time.
 For medical marijuana patients, possession laws include a 30-day supply as determined by the recommending physician.

 Massachusetts has been a medical marijuana state since 2012.
 Voters passed Question 4 in 2016, setting up the state to become the largest legal marijuana state the East Coast.
 Possession laws include a 60-day (10 ounces) supply.
-Recreational possession laws are to be determined.
+Recreational dispensaries opened in November 2018 and sales are booming.